openshift/runbooks/alerts/advanced-cluster-management-operator/ACMThanosCompactHalted.md

 * **Disk Full**: The pod is in a `CrashLoopBackOff` state, and logs show `no space left on device`.

-* **Data Corruption**: The logs show `err="compaction: ... get file ... meta.json: EOF"` or `unexpected end of JSON input`.
+* **Data Corruption**: The logs show `err="compaction: ... get file ... meta.json: EOF"`, `unexpected end of JSON input` or `segment index 0 out of range`.
 This indicates a corrupted block in the S3 bucket.

 * **S3 Connection Failure**: The logs show S3 authentication or connection errors, such as `The request signature we calculated does not match...` (bad secret key) or `no such host` (bad endpoint).